Drtabet/trial/Privacy.md

 **Information Collection and Use**

-For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to Analytics, Page views.
+For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to analytics, page views, and links opened .
 The information that we request will be retained by us and used as described in this privacy policy.
-Camera use within this application is only for augmented reality purposes.
-No photos or videos from your device are collected or stored by BurnsPlastics UK Limited

 The app does use third party services that may collect information used to identify you.